Session Type(s): Panel

 Sandi Fox is the founder of Smart As A Fox LLC, a digital strategy firm and CEO of Smart As A Fox Mobile Messaging, a broadcast text messaging (SMS) platform for small to mid-size organizations and campaigns.
-She has more than 11 years of digital strategy experience across multiple sectors, including government, political, non-profit, and private sectors.
+She has more than 14 years of digital strategy experience across multiple sectors, including government, political, non-profit, and private sectors.
 She has developed and managed innovative and effective digital outreach, advocacy and fundraising programs that emphasized results, engagement, deliverability, and audience growth.
 Some of her current and former clients include Vote.org, American Federation of Teachers, Common Cause, The Lawyers Committee on Civil Rights, Census Counts, 9-to-5, FL Counts, Grandmothers for Reproductive Rights, et. al.

-She most recently served as Digital Strategy Manager for Planned Parenthood and Planned Parenthood Action Fund for over three years leading their advocacy efforts and developing their mobile program with over 1000% growth through testing, organic and paid acquisition and an emphasis on engagement.
+Before starting Smart As A Fox she served as Digital Strategy Manager for Planned Parenthood and Planned Parenthood Action Fund for over three years leading their advocacy efforts.
+She developed their mobile program that had over 1000% growth through testing, organic and paid acquisition and an emphasis on engagement.
 Prior to joining Planned Parenthood she served as Director of Online Communications at the Enough Project which does genocide prevention work and Email Marketing Manager at the Center for American Progress and CAP Action Fund.

 Ahlam Said is the Digital Organizing Director at United We Dream – the largest immigrant youth-led organization in the country.
 She first served the network during its infancy in 2010 and has been full time since 2014.